kindly-ai/kindly-starterkit-js/README.md

 heroku local
 ```

 Now start `ngrok` so you can tunnel requests from Kindly to your local app.
-That way you dont need to deploy the app to "production" every time you make a change.
+That way you dont need to deploy the app to Heroku every time you make a change.

 `ngrok http 9292`